HPY711 - Introduction to Psychology: Fundamentals of Human Behaviour

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

-This unit will provide foundational knowledge required for subsequent studies in psychology, while also providing training in essential skills for psychology, research, and scientific writing.
-In particular, this unit will cover the definition and scope of the discipline of psychology; the primitive roots of our behaviour; the neurological structures and processes that are responsible for our mental life; and the important elements in our adapting to the world as individuals such as learning and intelligence.
-Students of HPY711 will also learn to source, consume, and synthesise academic writing both for the academic and public audiences.
+This introductory unit explores the fundamental principles underpinning the study of human psychology.
+As such, it will cover the definition and scope of the discipline of psychology; the primitive roots of our behaviour; the neurological structures and processes that are responsible for our mental life; and the important elements in our adapting to the world as individuals such as learning and intelligence.

 Unit Fee Information